qscgy/qscgy.github.io/_pages/resume.md

 metrics.

-- Proposed and implemented a novel algorithm for estimating the position and area of occluded surface in colonoscopy.
+- Proposed and implemented a novel algorithm for estimating the position and area of occluded surfaces in colonoscopy.

 - Developed image-processing methods to perform weakly-supervised semantic segmentation of geometric features of the colon surface, outperforming